fpvandoorn/hanabi-scratchpad/characters.md

 * Genius: Must clue both a color and a number (uses 2 clues).
 * Panicky: After discarding, discards again if there are 4 clues or less.
 * Contrarian: Play order inverts after taking a turn; 2-turn end game.
+  * The game order changes after every turn of the Contrarian, for example if C is contrarian, the turns go `A B C B A E D C D E A B C B A E D C D E ...`
+  * Moreover, after the last card is drawn, there are only two more turns before the game ends.
+  * Without bottom-deck blind play, this means that the only way to play the bottom card of the deck is when the player just before the contrarian draws the last card of the deck
+  * The Pace is displayed incorrectly with 3+ players.
+Subtract `#players - 2` to get the actual pace. (so in a 5-player game, subtract 3).
 * Stubborn: Must perform a different action type than the player that came before them.
 * Blind Spot: Cannot see the cards of the next player.
   * To be more precise: this is the player to their left / below them, which might be different in games with Contrarian.